toshimaru/blog.toshima.ru/_posts/2020-01-02-rails-migration-bulk-true.md

 == 20200101164105 AddColumnsToUser: migrated (0.3771s) ========================
 ```

-As you can see, `add_column`, which may be a dangerous operation, is invoked three times.
-That's not good.
+As you can see, `add_column`, which can be a dangerous operation, is invoked three times.
+This is not ideal.

 ## Migration with `bulk` option

-Let's create a migration with `bulk` option.
+Let's modify the migration to include the `bulk` option.

-Modify the migration file like below:
+Edit the migration file as follows:

 ```rb
 class AddColumnsToUser < ActiveRecord::Migration[6.0]